pokiebo/YelpIt/README.md

    - [x] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
    - [x] The filters table should be organized into sections as in the mock.
    - [x] You can use the default UISwitch for on/off states.
-   - x ] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
+   - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.

 The following **optional** features are implemented: